Chapter 11

 cargo truce doctor reports what's present.

-Three Authenticode credential sources, tried in order:
+Three Authenticode credential sources, tried in order.
+All three are configured via env vars in .cargo/config.toml [env]:

 With no credentials package still runs; it prints a single warning and emits unsigned binaries.
 Users get SmartScreen "Unknown publisher" prompts.